What Horses Can Teach You About Working at Home.

 Creating a calm environment.
 Horses need a calm environment.
 Therefore I had to be aware of our surroundings and keep myself in a calm state.
 If I felt myself getting nervous, I had to stop, breathe, and get back into the moment.

 The calming effect on me was invaluable.
 For the first time in a long time I was able to fully release all worldly noises, feelings, and emotions.
 Spending time with horses was mostly peaceful and relaxing.
 It also helped me to have calm in my chaos.
-When I’m with horses, they force me to live in the moment.
+When I am with horses, they force me to live in the moment.
 (Horse people will get that.)

 How does this pertain to working at home?

 Meditating in the morning, spending time with yourself, and getting ready for the day, helps you get into a rhythm.
 That includes getting into a calm state.
-That doesn’t mean you can’t get excited (happy) about something or frustrated.
+That does not mean you can’t get excited (happy) about something or frustrated.
 It just means you need to teach yourself to come back to center.

 If you spend time with the kids or spouse after you get ready for the day and truly invest all of yourself into the moment, you might find that the rest of the day flows better.
 Everyone will feel that they had your full attention and not need as much of you during the day.
 After all, most people work from home to have more time for family and fun.
-In addition, after the rest of the family leaves or goes into another part of the house to do their own thing, you’re all set to start work or take a child to school.
+In addition, after the rest of the family leaves or goes into another part of the house to do their own thing, you are all set to start work or take a child to school.

 When you let go of control of your surroundings and “talk to yourself” about your plan for the day, you can slowly, one day at a time get into a rhythm that everyone will be comfortable with.
 And in time, after about three weeks of consistency, your days will flow better.
 The work you do from home will become a natural occurrence.